outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- turmeric/curcumin/curcumol
 			- suppresses the signal transducer and activator of transcription 3 (STAT3) and nuclear factor kappa B (NF-κB) signaling pathways
 			- promote apoptosis and cause down-regulation of epidermal growth factor receptor (EGFR), protein kinase B (Akt), and cMET cyclin D1
-			- inhibits cell proliferation, cell cycle arrest, and stimulate apoptosis by modulating other transcription factors like activator protein 1 (AP-1), early growth response protein 1 (Erg-1), p53, -catenin, Notch-1, hypoxia-inducible factor 1 (HIF-1), and peroxisome proliferator-activated receptor alpha (PPAR-α)
+			- inhibits cell proliferation, cell cycle arrest, and stimulate apoptosis by modulating other transcription factors like activator protein 1 (AP-1), early growth response protein 1 (Erg-1), p53, B-catenin, Notch-1, hypoxia-inducible factor 1 (HIF-1), and peroxisome proliferator-activated receptor alpha (PPAR-α)
-			- signaling pathways (NF-jB, MAPK, PI-3K/AKT, and GSK-3b) associated with cell proliferation, survival, anti-apoptosis, invasion and metastasis
+			- inhibition of signaling pathways (NF-jB, MAPK, PI-3K/AKT, and GSK-3b) associated with cell proliferation, survival, anti-apoptosis, invasion and metastasis
 			- https://www.researchgate.net/publication/340629926_Therapeutic_Effects_of_Curcumol_in_Several_Diseases_An_Overview
 		- piperlongumine (from Indian Long Pepper plant, Piper longum)
 			- binds to and hinders the activity of a protein called TRPV2, which is overexpressed in glioblastoma in a way that appears to drive cancer progression